Optimal - The Blog

 Thyroid function and hypopituitarism

-With regard to disruption of TSH metabolism and thyroid function, blood chemistry biomarker patterns should be confirmed.
-With secondary hypothyroidism of pituitary origin (also called central hypothyroidism), TSH will be low or low normal but free, and total T3 and T4 will also be low.
-It would also be prudent to assess for hemochromatosis which can contribute to both hypopituitarism and hypothyroidism (Gounden 2021, Persani 2019).
+Blood chemistry biomarker patterns should be confirmed regarding the disruption of TSH metabolism and thyroid function.
+With secondary hypothyroidism of pituitary origin (also called central hypothyroidism), TSH will be low or low-normal but free, and total T3 and T4 will also be low.
+It would also be prudent to assess for hemochromatosis, which can contribute to both hypopituitarism and hypothyroidism (Gounden 2021, Persani 2019).

 Even stress can contribute to pituitary dysfunction and related thyroid dysfunction.
-Elevated inflammatory cytokines associated with stress can suppress thyroid releasing hormone from the hypothalamus, leading to reduced TSH from the pituitary (Kim 2015).
+Elevated inflammatory cytokines associated with stress can suppress thyroid-releasing hormones from the hypothalamus, leading to reduced TSH from the pituitary (Kim 2015).

-Symptoms of central hypothyroidism are similar to primary hypothyroidism (e.g., fatigue, cold intolerance, constipation, depression, dry skin, bradycardia, and hyporeflexia) though they may be somewhat milder, and goiter is not usually present (Beck 2017).
+Central hypothyroidism has symptoms similar to primary hypothyroidism (e.g., fatigue, lethargy, cold intolerance, constipation, depression, dry skin, thinning hair, hoarse voice, bradycardia, and hyporeflexia), though they may be somewhat milder.
+Goiter is not usually present (Beck 2017, Prencipe 2023).

 Persistent hypofunction of the anterior pituitary may lead to lifelong dependence on thyroid hormone replacement.
-Adrenal function and cortisol adequacy must be addressed before treating central hypothyroidism to avoid exacerbating insufficient cortisol.
+To avoid exacerbating insufficient cortisol, adrenal function, and cortisol adequacy must be addressed before treating central hypothyroidism.
 Treating secondary hypothyroidism must also include the goal of obtaining optimal levels of T3 and T4 (approximately midrange) instead of depending on TSH levels (Brar 2011).

 When providing thyroid replacement therapy, T4 alone may be insufficient if conversion to T3 is suboptimal.
-The use of bovine or porcine thyroid extracts containing both T4 and T3 may be more effective than providing synthetic T4 alone.
-These desiccated extracts were the treatment of choice before monotherapy with synthetic T4 become available (Wardle 2014).
+Bovine or porcine thyroid extracts containing both T4 and T3 may be more effective than synthetic T4 alone.
+These desiccated extracts were the treatment of choice before monotherapy with synthetic T4 became available (Wardle 2014).

 References